NehharShah/nexus-por/README.md

-# Nexus zkVM Proof of Reserves Example
+# Nexus zkVM Proof of Reserves

-This project demonstrates a minimal, extensible "Proof of Reserves" (PoR) system using the [Nexus zkVM SDK](https://github.com/nexus-xyz/nexus-zkvm).
-It is designed for cryptocurrency custodians, exchanges, and financial institutions to transparently and efficiently prove that they have sufficient reserves to cover user assets.
+A minimal, extensible Proof of Reserves (PoR) system using the [Nexus zkVM SDK](https://github.com/nexus-xyz/nexus-zkvm).
+Designed for exchanges, custodians, and financial institutions to transparently prove they have sufficient reserves to cover user assets.

 ---

-## What is Proof of Reserves (PoR)?
+## What Does It Prove?

-**Proof of Reserves (PoR)** is a cryptographic mechanism for exchanges/custodians to prove they hold enough assets to cover user deposits, increasing trust and transparency.

-### **Purpose**
-- Build trust and transparency in the crypto ecosystem.
-- Demonstrate that exchanges/custodians can fulfill withdrawal requests.

-### **Mechanism**
-- Typically involves an independent auditor generating a snapshot of the platform's balance sheet.
-- Uses Merkle trees to efficiently organize and verify user balances.
-- Leverages on-chain transparency and periodic reporting.

-### **Benefits**
-- **Increased Trust:** Users can verify their assets are backed by sufficient reserves.
-- **Reduced Insolvency Risk:** Mitigates the risk of exchanges failing to fulfill withdrawals.
-- **Transparency:** Users and regulators can see how assets are managed.

-### **Limitations**
-- **Snapshot in Time:** Only proves reserves at a specific moment.
-- **Off-chain Activities:** May not account for all liabilities or off-chain assets.
-- **Potential for Hidden Liabilities:** Exchanges could still hide insolvency while appearing transparent.

-### **Implementation Patterns**
-- Independent third-party audits.
-- Merkle trees for scalable user balance verification.
-- On-chain proofs and blockchain explorers.
-- Periodic audits and public reporting.
+- Computes a zero-knowledge proof that reserves (BTC, ETH) meet or exceed thresholds.
+- Verifies that reserves are operated by the bank itself (`reserve_operator == bank_name`).
+- No proof if reserves are not operated by the bank.

 ---